+Minor Issue Description.
 Briefly describe the minor violation.

-State the reason why the violation is minor in accordance with IMC 0616 Appendix B More-than-Minor screening questions or the Enforcement Policy as applicable.
+Minor/More than Minor Screening.
+State the reason why the violation is minor in accordance with IMC 0616, Appendix B, More-than-Minor screening questions or the “NRC Enforcement Policy” as applicable.

+Enforcement.
 State that the licensee has taken actions to restore compliance and include a statement similar to the following: “This failure to comply with [requirement] constitutes a minor violation that is not subject to enforcement action in accordance with the ‘NRC Enforcement Policy’.”

+Unresolved Item Closure.
+If the minor violation results in a URI closure, include a reference to URI [Docket Number(s)]/[Report Number]-[Unique Sequential Integer] being closed. (e.g., “This closes URI 07001234/2020001-01.”).

+14.02 Observations/Assessments.

+When specifically allowed by the IP, document observations in the results section of the report under the applicable inspectable area.
+Use the following table to document observations:

+Table 6: Observation